 Mr. Halverson has been a director of the Company since June 2020.
 Mr. Halverson served as the Group President and Chief Financial Officer of Caterpillar Inc. (NYSE: CAT), the world's leading manufacturer of construction and mining equipment, diesel and gas engines, turbines, and locomotives, from 2013 to 2018.
 He joined Caterpillar in 1988, serving in various roles of increasing responsibility including leading the Caterpillar Financial business unit as well as the human resources, global supply chain and information services functions.
-Mr. Halverson currently serves on the board of Sysco Corporation (NYSE: SYY), where he is the Audit Committee Chairman.
+Mr. Halverson currently serves on the board of Sysco Corporation (NYSE: SYY), where he is the Audit Committee Chairman, on the board of Satellogic Inc. (Nasdaq: SATL), where he is the Audit Committee Chairman, and on the board of Constellation Energy Corporation (Nasdaq: CEG).
 He also previously served as a director for the U.S. Chamber of Commerce.
 Mr. Halverson attended the University of Illinois, where he received a Bachelor of Science degree in Accounting and an Executive Masters of Business Administration.
 He is a Certified Public Accountant and a member of the American Institute of Certified Public Accountants.

-- · Senior management and leadership experience, including in international operations - · Previous experience as a chief financial officer of a large, publicly-traded global manufacturing company - Extensive experience in financial analysis, financial statement preparation, financial reporting, compliance and internal controls - Public company directorship and committee experience, including at committee chairman and lead independent director levels
+- · Senior management and leadership experience, including in international operations - Previous experience as a chief financial officer of a large, publicly-traded global manufacturing company - · Extensive experience in financial analysis, financial statement preparation, financial reporting, compliance and internal controls - · Public company directorship and committee experience, including at committee chairman and lead independent director levels - · Independent of management